imhoffman/advent/2016/04/go/src/two/Readme.md

 I have a working solution in [`two.go`](two.go).

-Something is fishy about my "other" asynchronous solution in [`race.go`](race.go), that I am assuming is a race condition that I do not yet appreciate.
+My first asynchronous solution is [`race.go`](race.go) which exhibited an interesting failure owing to a race condition that I eventually found (as described at the bottom of the Readme).
-The code always retruns the correct answer for the sum of the sector id's when it is run on my chromebook (chromebrew go version go1.12 linux/amd64) but almost always returns a value that is slightly too low for the sum when run on my linux desktop (go version go1.12.5 linux/amd64).
+The code always retruns the correct answer for the sum of the sector id's when it is run on my chromebook (chromebrew go version go1.12 linux/amd64) but almost always returns a value that is slightly too low for the sum when run on my much faster linux desktop (go version go1.12.5 linux/amd64).
 Even if I compile the binary on my chromebook and run that binary on my desktop, the problem persists.
-I'm not yet sure what's going on.

 ## environment and path